 In certain cases, memory points commemorating fictional characters have been included.
 The two review bodies proceeded on a case-by-case basis in the assessment of such submissions.

-In general, the review bodies places memorializing publicly recognized personalities.
+In general, the review bodies accept places memorializing publicly recognized personalities.

 For reasons of safety, security and privacy, it was decided to exclude any currently inhabited house, community, settlement or similar place;